aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 {% include image.html file="google/google_gsPull.png" caption="when gsPull is entered in django shell" %}

-{% include callout.html content="**Warning** as the gsheet is snynced with the db, any changes in format and headings will result in errors and the sync will not work  at all." %}
+{% include callout.html content="**Warning** as the gsheet is snynced with the db, any changes in format and headings will result in errors and the sync will not work  at all.
+For data validation,  make sure the data types are correct or it will not be loaded onto the django database" %}

+### more to do
+**data limit** So unfortunately, there is nothing I can do about google limit when we initially try to load data from the fixture.

+## Heroku implementation
+{{site.data.alerts.callout_default}}
+So my original setup plan to use github Pages will not work for a non-static site, as I will use this app mostly through my mobile phone, which needs to display the input html form for user data.
+Unless I edit the google sheet for this purpose, which would be too cumbersome task to do on site.{{site.data.alerts.end}}
+{{site.data.alerts.callout_primary}}
+So I decided to use a free django service (AWS free tier was an option too).
+But I want to keep my amazon account as free as it is now.
+Pythonanywhere  was a good alternative.
+Goorm is another service I am familiar with and will make a good candidate too, otherwise.{{site.data.alerts.end}}

+- Heroku turned out to add some more custom settings for gspread and oauth2client to work.
+-
 ## issues tracker

 ```python